|

 THE AMERICAN JOURNEY OF BARACK OBAMA

-by the Editors of LIFE Magazine
+by the Editors of LIFE

 New York: Little, Brown and Company; 2008

 I have not seen our children so united around a single purpose since the rush to get midnight tickets for the opening day of Pirates of the Caribbean: Dead Man’s Chest.
-The children’s purpose this time is to see Senator Barack Obama elected president.

 read>